Ritikkumar352/VidVault/ReadMe.md

 # VidVault

-- By default in Spring boot max file size is 1MB and re size is 10 mb
+- By default in Spring boot max file size is 1MB and res size is 10 MB
-- Increased it to 50 MB in this project
+- Increased it to 50 MB in this project... tested upto approx 100MB
 - eraser.io -> steps and diagram https://app.eraser.io/workspace/WBak7oEnw9g7pNnUSWc3?origin=share

 - crrently it's uploading all types of file, if neededd try to change to video only